 My friend Ed Oxford heard me say this several times and asked, “Kathy, would you like to prove that theory?”

 So, in September 2017, Ed and I spent five days in the archives of Yale University.
 Dr. Luther Weigle, former dean of Yale Divinity School, had been the head of the RSV translation team and left all his papers to Yale University.

 Amongst those nineteen boxes of papers and 22 rolls of microfilm, each with about two thousand sheets of paper, I found what I was looking for!

-Look for the accompanying documentary "1946" in early 2022 produced by Rocky Roggio.
+Look for the accompanying documentary 1946: The Translation That Shifted a Culture in early 2023 produced by Rocky Roggio.